yunapotamus/story-builders/README.md

    @Story Builders @craft Can you prepare a talk about point of view?
    @Story Builders @prompt Give me a character-based prompt
    @Story Builders @coach I just finished my first draft!
+   @Story Builders @recommend I loved "The Night Circus" - what should I read next?
    ```

 3. **The bot will infer the agent if you don't specify**
    ```
    @Story Builders Can you critique this passage? [paste writing]
    @Story Builders I just submitted my story to a magazine!  # Infers coach
+   @Story Builders What books are similar to Ursula K. Le Guin?  # Infers recommend
    ```

 ## Customization